leonardoruilova/costofliving/README.md

 # Cost of living

 This is the market basket in different countries, starting in South America, Chile.
-It includes: most commonly bought food, fruits and vegetables, tobacco, soft drinks, alcoholic drinks and other items, depending on the country's survey.
+It includes: most commonly bought food like rice, pastas, potatoes, fruits and vegetables, tobacco, soft drinks, alcoholic drinks and other items, depending on the country's survey.

 Spanish: